 Ingredients

-• 1 small boule peasant or sourdough bread, cubed (4 heaping cups of bread)
+• 1 small boule peasant or sourdough bread, cubed (loaf should be about 1 pound / 455g)

 • avocado oil spray (optional, for toasting bread)